PUBLISH DATE: Jun 24 2024

 Step 1: Subscribing to a service

 The first aspect you need to focus on is choosing the right service.
-Typically, ERPs work along the subscription model.
+Typically, an ERP application works via the subscription model.
 Thus, you’ll have to choose the subscription that best fits your business.
 In this regard, our recommendation is to select a solution based on the scope of your business: there are ERPs for both small and larger companies.

 Step 2: Configuring core functions